• Skip to primary navigation

 turkey and brie sandwich with blueberry mustard and arugula with text overlay

-Bump up the flavor of this turkey brie sandwich with a homemade award winning wild blueberry mustard.
+Bump up the flavor of this turkey brie sandwich for one with a homemade award winning wild blueberry mustard.
 While you can eat it year round, it's great for Thanksgiving leftovers.
-Serve with a delicious salad like this easy grapefruit and avocado salad.

 turkey and brie sandwich with blueberry mustard and arugula in it